You-Gao/Blog/_work/2024-10-03-physical-hand.md

 <br/>
 ---
 [^1]: John Stuart Mill was a kid who did.
-[^2]: Adam Smith only wrote the words "invisible hand" once in the entirety of Wealth of Nations.
+[^2]: Adam Smith only wrote the words "*invisible hand*" once in the entirety of Wealth of Nations.
 The book that made Smith popular during his era was actually The Theory of Moral Sentiments.
-Adam Smith can then be said to be colloquially "rolling in his grave" whenever his ideas are brought up.
+Adam Smith can then be said to be colloquially "*rolling in his grave*" whenever his ideas are brought up.
 [^3]: The more modern debate on this topic is the concept of meritocracy.
 Can you see the similarities?
 [^4]: This is an interesting case for nominal/real value, monetary theory, and the gold standard that I want to explore a bit more later.
 [^5]: It's kind of like if Jake Paul made a crypto scheme instead of Logan Paul.
 [^6]: I remember a funny bit in a lecture that said a good way to make money is become a fraud journalist, report a company to the SEC, and then short the stock.
 [^7]: [https://www.reddit.com/r/wallstreetbets/comments/1935frs/is_it_insider_trading_if_i_bought_boeing_puts/](https://www.reddit.com/r/wallstreetbets/comments/1935frs/is_it_insider_trading_if_i_bought_boeing_puts/)
 [^8]: [https://www.businessinsider.com/journalists-and-sec-employees-stock-trading-2014-3](https://www.businessinsider.com/journalists-and-sec-employees-stock-trading-2014-3)
-[^9]: Post inspired by "The Worldly Philosophers"
+[^9]: Post inspired by "*The Worldly Philosophers*"